SyedFarman/Alphabet-Soup-Machine-Learning/README.md

 ## Summary

 Despite the various changes made in the model in the three attempts, the model was unable to reach the target accuracy of 75%.
 The deep learning model that was implemented resulted in an accuracy of 72.50 to 72.80% and a loss of 0.56 to .55.
 The goal was to predict whether an applicant will be successful if funded by the organization or not.
+During our experiments, we rarely observed the training accuracy surpassing 74%, which is when the network has access to the answers.
+Thus, we are confident that obtaining a real-world result of 75% accuracy on test data using this method is not feasible.

+### Recommendation

 The recommendation is to use a Random Forest Classifier algorithm for this classification problem.
 A random forest classifier is an ensemble learning method that operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
 By using Random Forest, the model can handle the imbalance in the dataset and predict with high accuracy.
 Moreover, it can provide feature importance that can help to identify which feature is essential in predicting whether the applicant will be successful or not.